-- Our facilities and equipment are regularly evaluated in relation to the needs of the students we have in school. - Should it be necessary to have specialist equipment these are generally met through the use of the school budget e.g., writing slopes, ear defenders etc. - For more specific equipment there is a number of outside agencies who can be contacted to provide this equipment on a loan basis i.e. a Braille machine, specific chairs. - Our partnership with other schools also provides an opportunity to share resources for specific SEND needs.
+- Our facilities and equipment are regularly evaluated in relation to the needs of the students we have in school.
+Should it be necessary to have specialist equipment, these are generally met through the use of the school budget e.g, writing slopes, ear defenders etc. - For more specific equipment there are a number of outside agencies who can be contacted to provide this equipment on a loan basis i.e. a Braille machine, specific chairs.